brand positioning template

 Per on Unsplash

 Last but not least, there is social entrepreneurship.
 In this, the entrepreneurs focus on topics that influence change.
-They aim to make the world a better place by trying to solve social problems.
+They aim to improve the world by trying to solve social problems.
 Some areas of interest for social entrepreneurship among entrepreneurs are:

 • Racial justice